Dynalon/mdwiki/faq.md

 FAQ
 ====

-  * __Q: What is the fastest/easiest way to setup a local HTTP server to get started with MDwiki?__
+  * __Q: I don't want to install nginx or apache locally.
+What is the fastest/easiest way to setup a local HTTP server to get started with MDwiki ?__
   * A: If you are on OS X or Linux, just use the `SimpleHTTPServer` that comes with python.
 To start a server on port 8080, run this command from within the folder where your `mdwiki.html` is located:

   ```bash